shinnapinna/data_science_portfolio/README.md

 _Tools: PCA, UMAP, GLMM_

-If you liked what you see, want to have a chat with me about the portfolio, work opportunities, or collaborations, shoot me an email @ shinjinibasu92@gmail.com
+If you liked what you see and want to have a chat about the portfolio, work opportunities, or collaborations, shoot me an email @ shinjinibasu92@gmail.com